 The Student Complaint procedure exists because the University knows that sometimes things can go wrong and you may not be having the positive experiences they would wish for you.
-A Complaint could be submitted because of problems which have occurred with the course, a University Service, a member of Staff, or another Student.
+A Complaint could be submitted because of problems which have occurred with the course, a University Service or a member of Staff.
+To make a complaint about another student, you must use the Code of Student Behaviour.

 - Resolve the problems informally: